Maths and Computing / Information Technology

 In Key Stage 3 (KS3) we offer a maths course tailored to the ability of each individual.
-The 5 courses A to E, which get progressively more challenging, build on the foundation skills mastered at Primary school and prepare students well for the needs of their GCSE courses beginning in Year 10.
-Students are tested termly throughout this period and changes of set and scheme occur at appropriate times.
+The 5 courses A to E, which get progressively more challenging, build on the foundation skills mastered at Primary school and prepare pupils well for the needs of their GCSE courses beginning in Year 10.
+Pupils are tested termly throughout this period and changes of set and scheme occur at appropriate times.
 The results of our testing will be available on the go4schools.com website for you to monitor the progress of your child.

 Each of the 5 schemes has a learning log detailing all the topics covered and links to corresponding tasks on the hegartymaths.com website.

 Please see scheme A-E Learning Logs on the left hand side of the page.

 In September year 7 pupils will initially be taught in mixed ability groups before being set into broad ability sets after October half term.
 Topics covered in the first few weeks will include:

 - Geometry; tessellations, angles in polygons, properties of shapes.

 - Number; decimals, factors, prime numbers, highest common factors and lowest common multiples.